 Television has its own way of humbling people.
 Despite the hard graft that goes on behind the scenes, I think I shall be better remembered for my brief appearance on ITV’s It’ll Be Alright on the Night.
 I was reporting on the flood stricken village of Alconbury Weston in Cambridgeshire.
-I had borrowed a canoe, which I capsized.
-I was drenched to the skin – for all to see.
+We had borrowed a canoe, which I promptly capsized.
+I was drenched to the skin for all to see.

 Now the great irony for me is that although communication has been central to almost all my work, our elder son has severe autism.
 Huw can neither speak, nor read, nor write.
 His understanding of the world around him is cruelly constrained and very different from yours or mine.
 But despite his lack of language, he is among those who taught me and in his own way encouraged me and my family to campaign for people with autism.